 1. Confirm your intention to enroll

 Confirm your intention to enroll by submitting a non-refundable deposit by the deadline stated in your letter of admission.
 This enrollment deposit will reserve your space in the program.
-Master of Science in Finance (MSF) admits are required to submit a second deposit of $500 by May 15, 2013.
 You will receive your enrollment package once you have submitted your deposit(s).
 Please refer to your online decision letter to view instructions on submitting your enrollment deposit.

 On-Campus Housing Deposit: If you are interested in on-campus housing, you must submit both the Graduate Housing Request Form and the Graduate Housing Contract available on the Residential Life and Housing website.
 You are also required to submit a housing deposit which can be paid online.
 Please review the Survival Guide for more information about on-campus and off-campus housing options.
 If you have questions about this information, or would like advice or other assistance, please feel free to contact GSOM Student Services.